SumoLogic/sumologic-documentation/docs/csa/threat-detection-and-investigation.md

 ## Build a dashboard for threat detection and investigation

 While the pre-built apps can meet many of your needs, you can also build your own dashboards.
-In this section we show you how to build an example dashboard for threat detection and investigation.
+In this section, we show you how to build an example dashboard for threat detection and investigation.

 The steps in this section describe how to query [AWS CloudTrail](/docs/integrations/amazon-aws/cloudtrail/) logs to monitor security data.
 You can search AWS CloudTrail logs to extract the user, event, and IP addresses as metadata.
 Because they're in JSON format, you'll use the [parse json](/docs/search/search-query-language/parse-operators/parse-json-formatted-logs/) operator.
 This way, you can use the extracted values later to monitor user activity.
 (To perform the steps in the section, you must first have set up [collection of CloudTrail logs](/docs/integrations/amazon-aws/cloudtrail#collecting-logs-for-the-aws-cloudtrail-app).)
 AWS CloudTrail logs contain information about requests for resources in your account, such as: